SFTMedia/ChatDirector/README.md

 - CHAT_MESSAGE
 - CHAT_MESSAGE_FORMATTED
 - CHAT_MESSAGE_ORIGINAL

 ## SQL

 - SQL_RESULT

 ## Vault

 - PLAYER_BALANCE
 - PLAYER_PREFIX
 - PLAYER_SUFFIX
 - PLAYER_GROUP

 # TODO

 - implement onMessage on bungee/bukkit
 - implement dynamic command loading on bukkit
 - console command item
 - more conditional support for support for switch statements
 - fallback config mechanism
 - config versioning mechanism

+# Maven Info
+## Tests
+Skip test with `mvn install -DskipTests`
+## Submodules
+Skip submodule with the `-pl '!SUBMODULENAME'` flag.
+For example `mvn -pl '!universal,!minimal' package` would skip the building modules.
+You can also just run it on one module with `-pl 'SUMMODULE'`